-TABLE F - Module 6 - Commentary Driving (Hazard Awareness and Management) Instructions to Applicant Skill Objective During the personal drive, the applicant must demonstrate the principles of commentary driving as it relates to general traffic situations.
+TABLE 2.2 - Commentary Drive

+Instructions to Applicant Skill Objective

+During the personal drive, the applicant must demonstrate the principles of commentary driving as it relates to general traffic situations.
 This shall be approximately 15 minutes.
+An unsafe action or improper skill manoeuvre results in a disqualification.
 Information given during the commentary portion will consist of relevant factors in the traffic scene, as mentioned in advance.
-This is also about perception, which is being able to see and know what is going on around the vehicle.
-Applicants must see objects, vehicles or situations, as well as understand the situation.
+This is also about perception, which is being able to see and know what is going on around your bus.
+Applicants must identify hazards, see objects, vehicles or situations, as well as understand the situation and manage these hazards.
 Information given must be: ✓ ✓ Accurate ✓ Correct priority ✓ Relevant to what is occurring ✓ Far enough in advance.

-Notes Expected Applicant Feedback <image/> Commentary driving will deal with: Relevant traffic control devices Road position: Maintains a safe following distance.
-The distance will vary with the speed being maintained and conditions of the road surface and visibility.
-For every three metres of vehicle length, the applicant must allow one second if travelling at 70km/hr, add another second if going faster than 70km/hr, and add another second when weather, visibility, or road conditions are less than ideal.
-For night driving, one second must be added to the basic formula.
-To determine the proper following distance: Identify a stationary object ahead such as a road sign, or seam on the road.
+Expected Applicant Feedback

+<image/> Commentary driving will deal with: Relevant traffic control devices Road position: A safe following distance will vary with the speed being maintained and conditions of the road surface and visibility.
+Maintain a minimum of 4 second following distance To determine the proper following distance: Identify a stationary object ahead such as a road sign, or seam on the road.
 Note when the rear bumper of the vehicle in front of you passes that object.
 Begin to count, "one thousand and one, one thousand and two," and so on.
 Stop counting when your vehicle's front bumper arrives at the stationary object.
-Visual habits: Watch for dangers by scanning.
-This involves moving eyes back and forth over an area.
+Visual habits: Watch for dangers by moving eyes back and forth over an area.
 Scan approximately 12 seconds ahead of the present position.
 Applicant must be aware of what is happening and what is likely to happen ahead, to the sides, and to the rear of the vehicle.
-Mirrors must be checked every five to ten seconds.
-Traffic situation: This includes the general situation as it exists or changes
+Mirrors must be checked before changing speed or direction.